 10.5 Project teams shall arrange for the keeping of accurate records of their meetings.
 Staff of the Society, when available, may be called upon to assist project teams in keeping such records.

-10.6 The General Manager of the Society or his/her designated representative may be an ex-officio Member of all project teams and is entitled to be notified of and to attend all meetings of project teams.
+10.6 The Executive Director of the Society or his/her designated representative may be an ex-officio Member of all project teams and is entitled to be notified of and to attend all meetings of project teams.

 11.0 General and Special Meetings – Notice, Quorum and Decision Making